Acknowledgements

 HP = HD + 3 (default to d6 if unsure)

-STR, DEX, and WIL default to 10 each.
+STR, DEX, and CHA default to 10 each.
 Increment by +/-4 if particularly strong, brave, agile, etc.

 Attacks: Use same die type.
 Multiple attacks are rolled as normal, but only the highest die deals damage.

-Armor: Lightly armored or naturally armored monsters have Armor 1 or 2.
-Particularly impervious monsters (dragon scales, etc) have Armor 3.
+Armor: Lightly armored or naturally armored monsters have 1 or 2 armor.
+Particularly impervious monsters (dragon scales, etc) have 3 armor.

-Morale: B/X-style morale scores can be converted to WIL per the following table:
+Morale: B/X-style morale scores can be converted to CHA per the following table:

 2 1